boradesanket13/boradesanket13/README.md

 ## 🌟 About Me

-🎓 Software Development Engineer, backend-focused — working mainly with **Java, Spring Boot, and Cloud technologies**, with a solid grip on the MERN stack as well.
+🎓 Software Development Engineer, backend-focused — working mainly with **Java, Spring Boot, MERN and Cloud technologies**.

 📘 Currently exploring **AWS** and building [Shikshasetu](https://github.com/boradesanket13/shikshasetu).
-🏆 Competitive programmer — ICPC Regionalist · Codeforces Expert · CodeChef 4★ · LeetCode Guardian · 5,000+ DSA problems solved.

 😁 Fun fact: if I could win a lifetime supply of one type of clothing, it'd be hoodies.
 In my free time, I write and share what I learn on Hashnode.

 ## 🛠️ Tech Stack